-1. Introduction and Foreword - Co-Ch airs of the Board 3
+1. Introduction and Foreword - Co-Chairs of the Board 3

 2. Safeguarding in Cwm Taf 4

-3. Members of the Safeguarding Board d 6
+3. Members of the Safeguarding Board 6

 4. What did the Board do in 2018/19 to meet its outcomes 6

-5. How did we implement our Annual l achievements Plan and what were our key 7
+5. How did we implement our Annual Plan and what were our key achievements 7

 STRATEGIC OUTCOME 1: The Cwm Taf Multi Agency Safeguarding Hub (MASH) effectively contributes to ensuring that children and adults at risk are able to live safe lives

-STRATEGIC OUTCOME 2: The perform monitored and reviewed to ensure that • 8
+STRATEGIC OUTCOME 2: The performance of the Board and its partners is monitored and reviewed to ensure that safeguarding in Cwm Taf is effective

 STRATEGIC OUTCOME 3: The Board contributes to the development, implementation and monitoring of protocols and procedures that support the protection of adults and children and to prevent abuse

 STRATEGIC OUTCOME 4: The Board is aware of the prevalent safeguarding concerns in the area and engages in additional activities that facilitate or are conducive to the achievement of its objectives

-STRATEGIC OUTCOME 5: The Board communicates effectively and appropriately with its stakeholders 17
+STRATEGIC OUTCOME 5: The Board communicates effectively and appropriately with its stakeholders

-STRATEGIC OUTCOME 6: Practitioner access to good quality and up to date a • 19
+STRATEGIC OUTCOME 6: Practitioners in Cwm Taf are receiving or have access to good quality and up to date safeguarding training

 STRATEGIC OUTCOME 7: The Board will ensure the protection of people who, for their own safety and in their own best interests, need care that may deprive them of their liberty but who lack the capacity to consent

 6. Safeguarding Themes 20

 7. Information Training and Learning 22

-8. How have we collaborated with othe ers 26
+8. How have we collaborated with others 26

 9. Participation and Involving 28

 10. Contributions of Board Members 29

 11. Managing our Resources 36

 12. Other Board Activities 37

-APPENDIX 1 BOARD MEMBERSHIP 39
+APPENDIX 1 BOARD MEMBERSHIP

-APPENDIX 2 BOARD STRUCTURE 41
+AF PPENDIX 2 BOARD STRUCTURE 41

-GLOSSARY 42
+GL OSSARY 42